Get all the latest data for Davao City

 What are the exact steps to buy property in Davao City right now?

-You do not have to be physically present for every step in Davao City, because many foreign buyers execute a notarized Special Power of Attorney (SPA) that allows a trusted representative to sign documents, file taxes, and collect titles on their behalf.
+You do not always need to be physically present in Davao City, because a notarized and properly authenticated special power of attorney can let a trusted representative sign and process documents.

 We have a document entirely dedicated to the whole buying process our pack about properties in Davao City.